GoodrichLab/SynAnalyzer/UserGuide.md

 # SynAnalyzer User Guide
+This User Guide is currently under construction.
+The basic information required for setting up the directory needed to run the demo is provided below.
+However, additional guidance with regards to how the ImageJ macro works, the scoring process, and how the data is compiled will be provided ASAP.

 ## Overview
 This source code can be considered a semi-automated image analysis pipeline for quantifying the density of paired and